HenrikSamuelsson/c-terms/README.md

 **escape sequence** Sequence of characters representing another character or sequence of characters, needed for example to be able to have a newline character in a string.

 **for statement** Control statement that provides iterative execution, also known as **for loop**.

+**struct** A composite data type declaration that defines variables under one name in a block of memory.